reactivemarbles/DynamicData/README.md

 ### Why use it?

-There are over 40 linq extensions which enable filtering, sorting, grouping, transforms, binding, pagination, data virtualisation, expiration, disposal management to name a few.
+It makes the management of in memory-data easy.
 It is no exageration to say it saves thousands of lines of code.

 ### Go on then show me